turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

   end
 {% endirb %}

-Then, back in the first session:
+Again, back in the first IRB session, publish another message:

 {% irb %}
 $ redis.publish("my_channel", "Is this thing on?")